-Silver Mantos: Silver Mantos zone is currently defined by 16 drill holes (12 completed by Golden Arrow) that tested an area of approximately 6 ha (300m x 300m).
-Mineralization is disseminated in two or more flat lying layers composed of strongly clay altered volcanic tuffs and breccias.
-The mineralization at Silver Mantos occurs from surface to 90 m depth and is open to expansion in all directions.
-There are two and locally three mineralized layers or mantos ranging between 2 and 48 m thick, averaging 12 m in thickness.
-The silver is thought to occur mostly in the silver sulphosalts, boulangerite and tetrahedrite, that occur disseminated with galena and sphalerite in the volcanic tuffs.
-Results are summarized below in Table 1.
+Silver Mantos: Following the first drill program, the Silver Mantos zone was defined by 16 drill holes (12 completed by Golden Arrow) that tested an area of approximately 6 ha (300m x 300m).
+Mineralization is disseminated in two or more flat lying layers, or mantos, composed of strongly clay altered volcanic tuffs and breccias, averaging 12 m in thickness.
+The silver is thought to occur mostly in the silver sulphosalts boulangerite and tetrahedrite, which occur disseminated with galena and sphalerite in the volcanic tuffs.
+Nearly all holes encountered significant grades of silver, with localized lead and zinc.
+Several holes with high grade silver define a core to the zone, including: CGA-35, with 29m grading 631 g/t Ag, 1.72% Pb and 0.93% Zn, CGA-38 with 22m grading 591g/t Ag, 1.9% Pb, and CGA-39 with 29m grading 515g/t Ag, 0.68% Pb and 1.18% Zn.